October 30, 2025 (3mo ago) — last updated January 24, 2026 (19d ago)

 Standardize Everything for Consistency

-Finally, create a standardized list of billing rates for your services and team members.
-The time of a junior developer shouldn't cost the same as a senior strategist, and your system needs to reflect that.
+Document billing rates for services and team members.
+A junior developer’s time shouldn’t cost the same as a senior strategist’s.
+Standardized rates prevent guesswork and keep invoices accurate.

 Mastering the Daily Habit of Time Tracking